AnonymFx/dotfiles/documentation/xserver_screen_timeout.md

 EndSection
 ```

-This sets the screen timeout to 10 minutes
+This sets the screen timeout to 10 minutes.
+0 Disables the screen saver.